Financial Forecasting In Business Planning

 Financial forecasts provide businesses with valuable information for making informed decisions.
 Organizations can evaluate the financial implications of different options, such as investment opportunities, pricing strategies, and cost-saving initiatives.
 Financial forecasts also help businesses assess the profitability of different products, markets, or customer segments, enabling strategic decision-making based on financial considerations.

-See also Trend Forecasting
+See also Forecasting Quotas Salesforce

 Optimizing Resource Allocation